 Other Craft generally follow the same 2-4-8 progression.
 Fighters and small combat vessels are designated light, medium or heavy according to their role, as well as tonnage range, but as a rule designs are created according to whether they need a light, medium or heavy docking facility.
 Thus cargo shuttles are typically 80 tons or less, fighters 20 tons or less and most other craft in the 20-40 ton range.
-This leads to many personnel referring to a 20-ton-capacity docking clamp as a 'fighter clamp', a 40-ton capacity unit as a 'shuttle clamp'.
+This leads to many personnel referring to a 20-ton-capacity docking clamp as a 'fighter clamp', a 40-ton capacity clamp as a 'utility clamp' and an 80-ton capacity unit as a 'shuttle clamp'.
 A variety of other craft including system defence vessels and non-jump-capable transports are also used.
 These generally parallel starship classes in size, making docking operations much simpler.

-DEFENSIVE OPERATIONS
+OPERATIONS